 - Audio books

 - Virtual research libraries

 - Programs for kids

 - Meeting space

 - Borrowing movies and music

 - Old-fashioned book borrowing

 Ebooks are a wonderful way to get the most from your public library.
 This is especially true if you can be a bit flexible in your selections.
 Do not be surprised if you cannot access every book by your favorite author.
 You can sort by what is currently available or add yourself to a wait list (you simply get an email when your loan is ready).

 Do not risk wasting money on something you won’t like or even finish.
 Even if you are buying cheaper Ebooks, there is always a risk that you might not like it, and you cannot get a refund.

 Life is too short to read books that you are not enjoying.
 There are too many great books out there to waste any time.
 When I am reading a book and decide to give up on it, I chuck it across the room (scaring my wife and the dogs.)
-I had to stop doing this when I switched to Ebooks, so I keep a sacrificial bound book that I hate handy to throw across the room (A Walk in the Woods) when needs must.
+I had to stop doing this when I switched to Ebooks, so I keep a sacrificial physcial book that I hate to throw across the room (A Walk in the Woods) when needs must.